Yikai-Liao/symusic/README.md

 And a [document](https://yikai-liao.github.io/symusic/) is also available.
 Not complete though.

+## Documentation Roadmap

+- The legacy mdBook (link above) stays online for historical reference but is no longer updated.
+- The next-generation documentation for the 1.0 release is being rebuilt with Sphinx + MyST under `docs_rtd/`.
+- Build the new docs locally via `pip install -r docs_rtd/requirements.txt` followed by `sphinx-build -b html docs_rtd docs_rtd/_build/html`.
+- Once the Read the Docs deployment is live, this README will point to the canonical URL.

 ## Features

 * You can just read a midi file like `score = symusic.Score("path to midi", ttype="tick")`